AlnoorIsmail/Collaborative-Document-Editor-with-AI-Writing-Assistant/README.md

 # Collaborative Document Editor Backend PoC

 This repository contains a collaborative document editor project with both frontend and backend workstreams.
-This README is intentionally backend-focused because my assigned part of the PoC was the backend only.

-The goal of this PoC is to prove that:
+The goal of this PoC is to prove that (backend):

 - the FastAPI backend boots and exposes the expected API surface
 - a client can authenticate and communicate with the backend end to end